Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 What Causes Long COVID?

 When it comes to the cause of Long COVID (LC), right now it is more theories than clear answers.
 Is the virus hiding in the body and directly causing damage?
-Has the chronic presence of the virus, or remnants of the virus, caused the immune system to maintain an active presence that is triggering the systems?
+Has the chronic presence of the virus, or remnants of the virus, caused the immune system to maintain an active presence that is triggering the symptoms?
 Did the virus disrupt the immune system, leaving it damaged and creating an autoimmune response where it attacks the body?
 These are all questions researchers have been asking since the first cases began.

 Thanks to Congress passing $1.15 billion in funding over four years, NIH can support research studies to investigate the cause of Long COVID.
 The NIH launched the RECOVER (Researching COVID to Enhance Recovery) Initiative with the idea of applying a meta-cohort study design to pool participants in combination with real-world data in order to propel multiple research studies forward.